SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_parameters/I-DOCSIS_parameters_cable_modem.md

   The EPM engine makes this association via import operation.

 - **Node Name**: Direct value.
-The Node device associated with the cable modem.
+The node device associated with the cable modem.

   The EPM engine makes this association via import operation.

 - **Amplifier Name**: Direct value.
-The Amplifier device associated with the cable modem.
+The amplifier device associated with the cable modem.

   The EPM engine makes this association via import operation.